paytonyau/OptSurvCutR/README.md

 3.  `validate_cutpoint()`: Assesses the *stability* of the identified cut-points via bootstrap resampling, providing 95% confidence intervals.
 ## Resources
 - **Vignettes**: See browseVignettes("OptSurvCutR") for detailed tutorials, including analyses of the germination and crc_virome datasets.
-- **Package Website**: Full function documentation and articles available at https://paytonyau.github.io/OptSurvCutR/ (or run pkgdown::build_site() locally).
+- **Package Website**: Full function documentation and articles available at https://paytonyau.github.io/OptSurvCutR/.
-- **Manuscript**: Read the accompanying paper for methodological details and further case studies: Yau, Payton T. O. "OptSurvCutR: Validated Cut-point Selection for Survival Analysis." bioRxiv preprint, posted October 10, 2025. https://doi.org/10.1101/2025.10.08.681246.
+- **Manuscript**: Yau, Payton T. O. "OptSurvCutR: Validated Cut-point Selection for Survival Analysis." bioRxiv preprint, posted October 10, 2025. https://doi.org/10.1101/2025.10.08.681246.
 - **NEWS.md**: See NEWS.md file for recent changes and version history.
 - **Code of Conduct**: Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.